 The sign-up bonus offer for the Chase British Airways card’s 100k miles may return someday, perhaps next year at the earliest.
 If it does, you can expect to have quite a large initial spending requirement in order to qualify.

-If you already have the British Airways card or you want even more bonus points, consider the Chase Sapphire Preferred Card.
+If you already have the British Airways Visa or you want even more bonus points, consider the Chase Sapphire Preferred Card.
 Why?
-Because Sapphire Preferred lets you transfer points to frequent flier miles at a 1:1 basis on partner airlines (conveniently including British Airways as well as other major carriers like United Airines, Virgin Atlantic and Southwest.
+Because Sapphire Preferred provides a backdoor way to transfer points to frequent flier miles at a 1:1 basis on partner airlines (conveniently including British Airways as well as other major carriers like United Airines, Virgin Atlantic and Southwest).
 It makes for an excellent strategic partner in terms of amassing points that can be pooled in the program of your choosing.
 Click here to learn about the 40K point Chase Sapphire Preferred Card signup bonus.
 If you get the Chase Sapphire Preferred along with the British Airways Signature Visa offer, you can score 90,000 points toward free travel!

 This review was written or last updated August 21, 2015.